-Balance Health offers post-injury rehabilitation and quick recovery of sport injuries.
+Balance Health pursues an integrative approach.
+Our practitioners offer post-injury rehabilitation and quick recovery of sport injuries.
 We suggest an integrated treatment plan to effectively serve your regeneration.
 Our physiotherapists, osteopaths and certified practitioners work hand in hand to optimally satisfy your needs.

 We support you with a combination of different therapies – from manual techniques to acupuncture – which are perfectly geared to each other.
 With the help of this unique approach we help you to recover as fast as possible, so that you can safely return to your sport and achieve your peak performance.